Itinerary in brief:

 After the guided tour, hop on the bus back to Aguas Calientes where we’ve included lunch at a local hotel.
-After lunch, spend a few hours browsing the local markets before catching the train back to Cusco.
-When you arrive in Cusco, you’ll be met and driven back to your hotel.
+After lunch, spend a few hours browsing the local markets You will spend tonight in Aguas Calientes.

 Day 6: Cusco/ Machu Picchu

 Today you have a second chance to explore Machu Picchu if you choose, so let us know, and we can include an extra entrance ticket.
 You can visit the Sun Gate, the Wayna Picchu and the Inca Bridge and enjoy a final stroll this majestic wonder of the world.
 Afterwards you will take the train back down to Ollantaytambo where a car will meet you for the drive back to Cusco.
 Spend the evening relaxing and reminiscing over your time at Machu Picchu.

 Day 7: Depart Cusco